-Parents or Other Authorized Parties: Parents and Other Authorized Parties cannot access the site until the student has established their access.
-Once a PIN number and password have been assigned, the site can be accessed at the following web address: https://commerce.cashnet.com/messiahpay e-Check/ACH: We recommend the e-Check/ACH method.
+Parents or Other Authorized Parties: Parents and Other AuthorizedParties cannot access the site until the student has established theiraccess.
+Once a log in has been assigned, the parent/authorized userwill receive an email to set up the password.
+This site can be accessedatthefollowingwebaddress:https://commerce.cashnet.com/messiahpay e-Check/ACH: We recommend the e-Check/ACH method.
 This method is free and very secure.
 Users will need to enter their bank's routing number, checking/savings account number, and personal information.
 Please note that Messiah College will NOT automatically draft money from a payer's account.
 All transactions must be initiated by the account holder.
-Transactions are normally posted to the users account within 24 business hours.
+Transactions are normally posted to the users account instantaneously.
 Note: We cannot accept credit card cash advance checks, brokerage account checks, or any check marked "Do Not Use for ACH."
 A \$50.00 fee will be charged for any e-Check/ACH returned for insufficient funds.